From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body

-In \cref{fig:ancillameasurementfrequency}, we show a typical decay of the norm over time due to the effective non-Hermitian perturbation (\cref{fig:ancillameasurementfrequency:norm}), the unnormalized and normalized (conditional) responses corresponding, respectively, to \cref{eq:linearresponsenonhermitianunnormalized,eq:responsemodulation} (\cref{fig:ancillameasurementfrequency:response}), as well as the correlation spectrum in comparison with the exact \ac{fdr} (\cref{fig:ancillameasurementfrequency:spectrum}), extracted from simulations based on \cref{eq:stochasticvonneumann,eq:masterequation,eq:effectivenonhermitian} for a system of $L = 4$ lattice sites.
-The evolution has been computed up to the final time~$J \finaltime = \num{2}$, truncating\footnote{Continuing the evolution to longer times, the spectrum attains more structure, but the validity of the \ac{fdr} is only marginally affected by the chosen truncation.} the Fourier integral in \cref{eq:responsemodulation}, which for our small system does not converge due to revivals.
-For the stochastic simulation, we have chosen accessible parameters corresponding to a relatively moderate dephasing of strength~$\kappa / J = \num{10}$ and a norm decay~$q = \num{0.15}$ that results in a good signal-to-noise ratio, but lies slightly beyond the onset of the non-linear regime.
-As can be seen in \cref{fig:ancillameasurementfrequency}, the stochastic simulation based on \cref{eq:stochasticvonneumann} agrees with the simulation based on the master equation~\labelcref{eq:masterequation} within the statistical error bars, showing the ensemble standard deviation of the mean for an accessible number of $\num{200}$ realizations.
-Moreover, \cref{fig:ancillameasurementfrequency:spectrum} shows that these parameters already yield the correlation spectrum at a reasonable accuracy suitable for certifying the validity of the \ac{fdr}~\labelcref{eq:FDR}.
+In \cref{fig:ancillameasurementfrequency}, we compare various simulations of the scheme based on \cref{eq:stochasticvonneumann,eq:masterequation,eq:effectivenonhermitian} for a system of $L = 4$ lattice sites. \Cref{fig:ancillameasurementfrequency:norm} illustrates a typical decay of the norm over time due to the effective non-Hermitian perturbation.
+The perturbation strength is adjusted such that by the final evolution time $J \finaltime = 2$ the norm has dropped approximately by an amount~$q = 0.15$, which results in a good signal-to-noise ratio, but lies slightly beyond the onset of the non-linear regime (longer propagation times may require balancing with a reduced perturbation strength).
+The simulated unnormalized and normalized (conditional) responses as a function of frequency are shown in \cref{fig:ancillameasurementfrequency:response}, from which we extract the correlation spectra presented in \cref{fig:ancillameasurementfrequency:spectrum}.
+The results are compared to the exact correlation spectrum, which is evaluated for the same truncation $J \finaltime = 2$ of the Fourier integral in \cref{eq:susceptibilityfixedfinaltime} to allow for a consistent benchmark.
+For the stochastic simulation, we choose the accessible dephasing rate~$\kappa / J = \num{10}$.
+As can be seen in \cref{fig:ancillameasurementfrequency}, the stochastic simulation based on \cref{eq:stochasticvonneumann} agrees with the simulation based on the master equation~\eqref{eq:masterequation} within the statistical error bars that show the ensemble standard deviation of the mean for an accessible number of $\num{200}$ realizations.
+Moreover, \cref{fig:ancillameasurementfrequency:spectrum} shows that these parameters already yield the correlation spectrum at a reasonable accuracy suitable for certifying the validity of the \ac{fdr}~\eqref{eq:FDR}.